bluekitchen/btstack/chipset/README.md

 **Init script** is required.

 **BTstack integration**: H4/H5 Controller require firmware upload. 'rtk_attach' can be used for this on Embedded Linux.
 For H4 and USB Controllers, *btstack_chipset_realtek.c* implements the patch and config upload mechanism.
-The next subsection document how to configure it.
+The current implementation requires POSIX support and a file system.
+Please get in touch if your project requires an MCU without POSIX/File system.

 ### Systems with an Operating System and a File System